Dodgers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in 10 of their past 10 games and won four of those contests.

-- When it comes to hitting the over, the Dodgers and their opponents are 4-3-3 in their last 10 games with a total.
+- When it comes to the over/under, the Dodgers and their foes are 4-3-3 in their previous 10 contests.

-- The Dodgers covered the spread in its most recent opportunity.
-In three straight games, Los Angeles and its opponent have topped the over/under, with the average total set by bookmakers in that span being 8.3 runs.
+- Oddsmakers have not posted a spread in any of the Dodgers' past 10 games.

 Dodgers Betting Records & Stats

-- The Dodgers have put together a 34-26 record in games they were listed as the moneyline favorite (winning 56.7% of those games).
+- The Dodgers have been chosen as underdogs in 11 games this year and have walked away with the win five times (45.5%) in those games.

-- The Dodgers have a record of 26-21 in games they have played as a moneyline favorite with odds of -135 or shorter (55.3%).
+- The Dodgers have played as an underdog of +130 or more once this season and won that game.

-- The Dodgers have an implied moneyline win probability of 57.4% in this game.
+- The Dodgers have an implied victory probability of 43.5% according to the moneyline set for this matchup.

-- The Dodgers have combined with their opponents to hit the over on the total 40 times this season for a 40-27-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!